rubysash/transcriber/readme.md

 # YouTube Video Transcriber

+**warning** - this will install at least 3GB of files, and 5.5 or more if you use the larger models beyond "tiny".
+Expect to use "medium" at least, which will put total install to almost 6GB.

 Transcribe videos from YouTube, Vimeo, 900+ sites, or local files using OpenAI's Whisper.

 I absolutely HATE watching videos "Hey guys, what's up, smash the like, here is my dog, etc".